How to choose a frame

-Our deeper moldings are used to create shadowboxes when we are framing objects.
+Deeper moldings are used to create shadowboxes when we will be framing objects.
 However, the same moldings can provide great solutions when framing art on paper, too.
 When the art is placed forward in the frame, the added depth projects the art towards you.
 If the art will hang in a niche or bookcase, a deeper frame helps offset those recesses.
 We can also recess the art into the deeper frame, adding depth and drama.

 Combining Frame Moldings

 It is a common practice to combine more than one frame molding to make a single frame.
 This technique is called stacking, just like when carpenters stack moldings when putting finishing touches on a room.
 Stacking frame moldings enables us to mix colors or styles to coordinate with your art.
 This technique also helps us provide you with a frame of a grander scale for a large or special piece.